d9pouces/Moneta/doc/source/debian.rst

 If everything is ok, you can copy all the .deb packages to your private mirror or to the destination server.
 The configuration is set in `/etc/moneta/settings.ini`.
+By default, Moneta is installed with Apache 2.2 (or 2.4) and Supervisor.
+You can switch to Nginx or Systemd by tweaking the right `stdeb-XXX.cfg` file.